Unbundled legal services—also known as limited scope representation—are an increasingly popular offering amongst lawyers and clients alike.

-If you’re a small or solo firm considering offering unbundled legal services as part of your practice, you may be wondering why you should offer them.
-They’re important for several reasons—especially for law firms who want to scale.
-By adding limited scope services to your practice, you attract a new market of clients who might not otherwise hire a lawyer.
+As an attorney, adding limited scope services can unlock a new market of clients for your firm.
 This applies to both business clients and individuals, including low and moderate-income households.
-Along with improving access to legal services, you will grow your business, generate new forms of revenue and provide better service to clients who go on to engage you for full-scope representation.
+Along with improving access to legal services, you will grow your business, generate new forms of revenue and provide better service to clients who may well go on to engage you for full-scope representation.

-So, how do you begin?
-In this guide, we cover everything you need to know before offering unbundled services, from satisfying ethical obligations as a limited scope attorney to your first concrete steps.
-We’ll also offer some examples for small firms and solos in the context of both litigation and transactional practices.
+In this article, we’ll define what unbundled legal services are, why they’re important, and how to begin offering them at your firm.
+We’ll also talk about how to satisfy your ethical obligations as a limited scope attorney.
+Finally, we’ll offer some examples for small firms and solos in the context of both litigation and transactional practices.

 What are unbundled legal services?